MikeJay-ctrl/MikeJay-ctrl.github.io/_posts/2017-12-20-2-layer-convnet.markdown

 Each filter is also multiplied by a bias term.

-I dont want to go too deeply into convolution because the purpose of this is to delve into the code but :fdsfas
 <br/><br/>
 #### ***Fully Connected Layers***
 Being an 'Ordinary' Neural network the fully connected layers do not take a 2d input.